Search by Keyword

 “Two Of Us” was touched on again briefly during their January 8th rehearsal at Twickenham, while eight versions of the song were rehearsed at the January 9th session, this still being arranged as an electric guitar rock song.
-Six run-throughs were also performed the following day, January 10th, although shortly afterward, during their lunch-break, George decided to quit The Beatles.
+Six run-throughs were also performed the following day, January 10th, with adjustments being made to the arrangement.
+"We've just got to do something about this middle eight," Paul complained, which prompted George's suggestion to "try shuffling it, the whole middle eight."
+The final rehearsal of the song that day was viewed as "the best so far" by George, although shortly afterward, during their lunch-break, George decided to quit The Beatles.
 His leaving, of course, turned out to be temporary, but the rest of this day was filled with half-hearted rehearsals and jam sessions by the three remaining Beatles, Yoko chiming in with vocal hijinks at times.

 It took until January 23rd, 1969, for The Beatles to return to rehearsing “Two Of Us,” this also occuring in their Apple Studios basement in Savile Row.
 Although the recently recruited keyboardist Billy Preston was present on this day, the four Beatles ran through two renditions of the song without his participation.

 Their January 26th Apple Studios session saw them touch on “Two Of Us” once, and then five more times at their January 28th session.
 Three more run-throughs of the song occurred on January 29th, which was the day that they decided to perform what became their final live appearance as a band on the rooftop of their Apple building the following day.
-Interestingly, it can be said that, as of this day, the song finally shed its working title “On Our Way Home” since, as included in an impromptu jam called “Dig It,” John recites the title of as many of their new compositions as he can think of, referring twice to Paul's composition as “Two Of Us.”
+One humorous rendition, as seen in Peter Jackson's "Get Back" series, was performed with both Paul and John singing through smiling clenched teeth throughout, the song concluding with Paul reciting the alphabet and John repeating "Greta Garbo" through smiling gritted teeth.
+Interestingly, it can be said that, as of this day, the song finally shed its working title “On Our Way Home” since, as included in an impromptu jam called “Dig It,” John recites the title of as many of their new compositions as he can think of, referring twice to Paul's composition as "Two Of Us."

-On January 31st, 1969, the day after their famous rooftop concert, The Beatles worked at perfecting three songs for the film crew and studio engineers that they deemed unsuitable for the roof, this day's performances described as “Apple Studio Performance” on the tape boxes.
+On January 31st, 1969, the day after their famous rooftop concert, The Beatles worked at perfecting three songs deemed unsuitable for the roof before the film crew and studio engineers, this day's performances described as “Apple Studio Performance” on the tape boxes.
 The first of these songs, “Two Of Us,” was filmed and recorded seven times, after which was recorded various cover songs to wind down before they began work on perfecting “Let It Be” and “The Long And Winding Road” for the cameras.
 Mark Lewisohn, in his book “The Beatles Recording Sessions,” indicates that “take 12” of "Two Of Us" was chosen for the “Let It Be” album, indicating that there may have been some performances on this day that were breakdowns, not making it to the conclusion of the song.
-Also of note here is John whistling the coda to “Hello Goodbye” at the song's conclusion, a 1967 Beatles recording that contains a similar conclusion after a 'Beatles break.'”
+Also of note here is John whistling the coda to “Hello Goodbye” at the song's conclusion, a 1967 Beatles recording that contains a similar conclusion after a 'Beatles break.'

 With this arduous task at hand, Johns booked time at Olympic Sound Studios in London and began preparing stereo mixes of versions of the songs found on those tapes.
 Still identifying the song as “On Our Way Home,” Johns worked at perfecting a stereo mix of “Two Of Us” on both March 10th and 11th, 1969, hand-picking a version of the song he favored as recorded on January 24th.
 It has been proposed that George Martin was present at these mixing sessions, although this has not been confirmed.

 On May 28th, 1969, George Martin and engineers Glyn Johns and Steve Vaughan met at Olympic Sound Studios to perform the master tape banding and compilation for what was proposed to be the “Get Back” album.
 “Two Of Us” was delegated as the third song on side two, directly following a rough demo version of a McCartney composition entitled “Teddy Boy.”
-George Harrison was the only Beatle to be in town at the time to approve of this album, but it was duly rejected by Paul (and possibly John and Ringo) when the results of this day's work were reviewed.
+George Harrison was the only Beatle available in town at the time to approve this album, but it was repeatedly delayed and ultimately didn't see a commercial release.

 On January 5th, 1970, Glyn Johns booked yet more time at Studio One of Olympic Sound Studios to compile a second master tape banding and compilation of a new “Get Back” album.
 This time around, the same stereo mix of “Two Of Us” that he had prepared for the previous attempt at a “Get Back” album was placed as the second track of side two, following directly after George's song “For You Blue.”
-This, however, suffered the same fate as his earlier attempt at a Beatles album, the band members not agreeing as to whether they liked it or not.
+This, however, suffered the same fate as his earlier attempt at a Beatles album, the project once again delayed before being shelved.
 Also, it rubbed John Lennon the wrong way that Glyn Johns was requesting a producer's credit for the album, even in an unpaid capacity.

 It was sometime in 1996 that George Martin and engineer Geoff Emerick returned to the January 24th, 1969 master tapes of “Two Of Us” to create a stereo mix of one of the takes for inclusion on the compilation album “Anthology 3.”
 Then, sometime in 2003, the production team of Paul Hicks, Guy Massey and Allan Rouse pulled out the master tape of “take 12” of the song as recorded on January 31st, 1969 to create an even cleaner sounding stereo mix for inclusion on the album “Let It Be...Naked," this mix digitally correcting an acoustic guitar mistake by John.
 They also created a quick mix of a few concluding seconds of an unknown take of "Two Of Us" for inclusion on the "Fly On The Wall" disc that accompanied the "Let It Be...Naked" album.
 This conclusion featured John's whistling which, instead of "Hello Goodbye," resembled the likes of "Turkey In The Straw."